Estonia and Colombia

 On 2 February 2006, Colombian Foreign Minister Carolina Barco was on an official visit in Estonia; in the course of the visit meetings with President Arnold Rüütel, Prime Minister Andrus Ansip and Foreign Minister Urmas Paet took place.

 On 29 May 2004, in Guadalajara in the framework of the EU – Latin America and Caribbean Summit the meeting of Prime Minister Juhan Parts with Colombian President Álvaro Uribe Vélez took place.

 Estonia’s trade with Colombia is relatively modest, but has seen growth since the year 2011.

 Trade within the years 2006-2012 (in EUR):

 |2006||66 264||393 780|

 |2012 (half year)||401 334||7 467|

 Source: Statistical Office of Estonia

 Several works of Gabriel García Márquez (born 6 March 1928), the most well-known Colombian writer and the 1982 Nobel Prize laureate in literature, have been translated into Estonian: “One Hundred Years of Solitude" (translated by Aita Kurfeldt), “The Story of the Shipwrecked Sailor” (Ruth Lias), "Chronicle of a Death Foretold" (Ruth Lias), "Love in the Time of Cholera" (Marin Mõttus), "The Autumn of the Patriarch" (Ruth Lias).
-On 28 January 2006, there was the premiere of “One Hundred Years of Solitude” staged on the theme of his creative work at the Vanemuine Theatre in Tartu.
+On 28 January 2006 the premiere of “One Hundred Years of Solitude”, a production based on themes in his creative works, took place at the Vanemuine Theatre in Tartu.

-Estonian musician and conductor Olav Roots (1910 Uderna-1974 Bogotá) was for 22 years conductor of the Columbian Symphony Orchestra.
+Estonian musician and conductor Olav Roots (1910 Uderna-1974 Bogotá) was for 22 years the conductor of the Bogotá Philharmonic Orchestra.